matt-mendonca/Trello-Context-Menu/README.md

 Trello-Conxtext-Menu
 ====================
+###I am not affiliated with Trello or Fog Creek Software

-JS code to bind right click to menus in Trello.
+This is some proof of concept JS code to bind secondary click to menus in Trello.

 Right click on a list to bring up the list menu, right click on a card to bring up the card menu